radi0sus/ciflordg-web/README.md

 Typographic dashes are converted to ASCII hyphens in the CSV output.

-Geometry-parameter results and ORTEP plots are not currently included in the CSV export.
+Geometry-parameter results, hydrogen-bond table rows, and ORTEP plots are not currently included in the CSV export.

 ## Notes on copy/paste